MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-dataflows.md

 To use this Beta version of the **Power BI dataflows connector**, you must be running the most recent version of **Power BI Desktop**.
 You can always [download Power BI Desktop](desktop-get-the-desktop.md) and install it on your computer to ensure you have the most recent version.

+> [!NOTE]
-Note: The previous version of the Power BI dataflows connector required that you download a .MEZ file and place it in a folder.
+> The previous version of the Power BI dataflows connector required that you download a .MEZ file and place it in a folder.
 Current versions of **Power BI Desktop** include the Power BI dataflows connector, so that file is no longer required and can cause conflicts with the included version of the connector.
 If you manually placed that .MEZ file into the folder, you *must* delete that downloaded .MEZ file from your **Documents > Power BI Desktop > Custom connectors** folder to avoid conflicts.

 ## Desktop performance
 **Power BI Desktop** runs locally on the computer on which it is installed.
 Ingestion performance of dataflows is determined by a variety of factors.
 Those factors include the size of the data, your computer's CPU and RAM, network bandwidth, distance form the data center, and other factors.